riokuchlyan/VisuAlize/README.md

   - Uses AI/ML models for financial insights.
   - Generates structured market reports.
   - Processes chat-based queries for company analysis.
+  - Integrates with **Supabase** for managing user authentication and storing user-specific data.

 ### Frontend (React + TypeScript)
 - **Developed with React and TypeScript**, providing a seamless and responsive user interface.